ultralytics/ultralytics/docs/en/reference/hub/utils.md

 ---
-description: Explore Ultralytics docs for various Events, including "request_with_credentials" and "requests_with_progress".
-Also, understand the use of the "smart_request".
+description: Explore the utilities in the Ultralytics Hub.
+Learn about smart_request, request_with_credentials, and more to enhance your YOLO projects.
-keywords: Ultralytics, Events, request_with_credentials, smart_request, Ultralytics hub utils, requests_with_progress
+keywords: Ultralytics, Hub, Utilities, YOLO, smart_request, request_with_credentials
 ---

 # Reference for `ultralytics/hub/utils.py`